-- The new Move On When Ready dual-credit program provides assistance for postsecondary tuition, mandatory fees, and books. - In some cases, students may be charged or be expected to purchase course-related fees, supplies, or equipment. - Eligible students may participate part-time or full-time at multiple postsecondary institutions, but applications for Move On When Ready must be completed every term (semester or quarter). - Move on When Ready program summer eligibility began in summer 2016. - College courses must be selected from the approved Move On When Ready Course Directory. - The Move On When Ready dual-credit program will pay a maximum of 15 semester hours per semester or 12 quarter hours per quarter per student and per postsecondary institution. - Once all high school graduation or home-study requirements are met, students are no longer eligible to participate in the Move On When Ready dual-credit program.
+- The new Dual Enrollment dual-credit program provides assistance for postsecondary tuition, mandatory fees, and books. - In some cases, students may be charged or be expected to purchase course-related fees, supplies, or equipment. - Eligible students may participate part-time or full-time at multiple postsecondary institutions, but applications for Dual Enrollment must be completed every term (semester or quarter). - Dual Enrollment program summer eligibility began in summer 2016. - College courses must be selected from the approved Dual Enrollment Course Directory located of GAfutures.org. - The Dual Enrollment dual-credit program will pay a maximum of 15 semester hours per semester or 12 quarter hours per quarter per student and per postsecondary institution. - Once all high school graduation or home-study requirements are met, students are no longer eligible to participate in the Dual Enrollment dual-credit program.